mckzstudios/creature-pals/README.md

 ### Chat, befriend, and interact with a rich world of creatures like never before!
 All creatures can talk and respond naturally using AI.

 ## Features:
-- **Dynamic Dialogues**: Engage with Minecraft creatures like never before, each with its unique character sheet.
+- **Dynamic Dialogues**: Engage with Minecraft creatures like never before, each with a unique character sheet.
 - **AI-Driven Chats**: Powered by ChatGPT, ensuring each conversation is fresh and engaging.
 - **Custom Behaviors**: Creatures can make decisions on their own and **Follow, Flee, Attack**, and more!
 - **Friendship Status**: Track your relationships on a 7-point scale, from foes to friends.